joe-elliott/typescript-gamedev/readme.md

 # typescript-gamedev

 This repo exists as a playground for my nephew Arthur and I.  No serious code allowed!
 The primary purpose of this repo is to explore and learn software development through typescript game development.
+Let's get started.

 We will be starting with this demo: